Dry Eye (Ocular Surface Disease)

 Ready to schedule a dry eye exam?

 Are your dry eye symptoms due to a lack of tears, poor tear quality, allergies, or something else altogether?
-Take the Dry Eye Quiz on this page, then call to schedule an eye exam at The Dry Eye Center.
+Just call to schedule an appointment at one of our convenient locations.

 What can I expect at my dry eye exam?